kubernetes/enhancements/keps/sig-node/1287-in-place-update-pod-resources/README.md

 Labels:
   - `accepted_reason` - whether the resize was accepted through the timed retry or due to another pod event.
 Possible values: `periodic_retry`, `event_based`.
+  - `namespace` - the namespace of the pod.

 This metric is recorded as a counter.